Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 In every industry, victims are understandably reluctant to disclose that they have fallen prey to a successful ransomware attack and paid a ransom.
 In this respect, higher education is no exception.
 A poll of 103 higher education institutions in the UK saw 35 universities admitting to being attacked by ransomware in the past five years, but none owned up to having paid a ransom while 43 refused to answer.
 Ransomware attacks that become public knowledge are likely only the tip of an iceberg.

-In June of this year, the University of California San Francisco (UCSF) paid $1.14 million in Bitcoin to recover School of Medicine data that's important to some of the university’s academic work.
+In June of 2020, the University of California San Francisco (UCSF) paid $1.14 million in Bitcoin to recover School of Medicine data that's important to some of the university’s academic work.
 Similarly, in July, a ransomware attack shut down many of New York City-based Monroe College's systems, leaving students, staff, and faculty unable to access the college's learning management system, email, and website.
 The attackers demanded $2 million in Bitcoin.
 And, near the end of August, the University of Utah paid almost half a million dollars to recover data following a ransomware attack.

 This points to a worrying trend where cybercriminals are recognizing the premium colleges and universities place on student data and demand large ransoms when their attacks are successful.
 Recently, there have also been reports of cybercriminals requesting two separate ransoms: one for a decryptor and one for not publishing sensitive data online.